-‘Bold And The Beautiful’ Recap Wednesday, September 12: Emma Says No To Sex With Xander, Zoe Wants It
+‘Bold And The Beautiful’ Recap For Wednesday, September 12: Emma Says No To Sex With Xander, Zoe Wants It

-Bold and the Beautiful recap for Wednesday, September 12 features Brooke (Katherine Kelly Lang) who approached Ridge (Thorsten Kaye) because she felt that he should have chosen Hope For The Future and not Intimates.
+The Bold and the Beautiful recap for Wednesday, September 12, featured Brooke (Katherine Kelly Lang) who approached Ridge (Thorsten Kaye) because she felt that he should have chosen Hope For The Future and not Intimates.
 According to She Knows Soaps, she felt that he has now pitted their daughters against each other again just as they had called a ceasefire.
 He said that had Brooke been in his position she would have made the same decision.
 He also asked her not to blame Steffy (Jacqueline MacInnes Wood) for a decision that he made, and wants to call a truce between the two of them.
 Brooke remarked that a truce didn’t work out too well for their daughters.
 It seems as if she is still not over Intimates being chosen over HFTF.

 Xander (Adain Bradley) and Emma (Nia Sioux) were making out in the private cabana.
-Little do they know that Xander’s ex, Zoe (Kiara Barnes), has also come to the Bikini Bar and is looking for him.
-In the meantime, Xander massages Emma’s shoulder before they kiss some more.
-However, when he starts kissing her neck, Emma halts their make out session.
-She tells him that she is attracted to him but feels it’s too soon.
-Xander understands her position, and Emma leaves.
+Little did they know that Xander’s ex, Zoe (Kiara Barnes), had also come to the Bikini Bar and was looking for him.
+In the meantime, Xander massaged Emma’s shoulder before they kissed some more.
+However, when he started kissing her neck, Emma halted their make out session.
+She told him that she was attracted to him but felt it’s too soon.
+Xander understood her position, and Emma left.

 These two make a pretty cute couple. ???? #BoldandBeautiful pic.twitter.com/6gXqZrYfEt